 "He's got a lot of potential.
 He's still very young.
 You could see in the game against Hannover that he's got a lot of talent.
 He's very laid back, very calm and doesn't let the club's current situation [in a relegation fight] bother him," said Stuttgart's ex-Bayer Leverkusen and Borussia Dortmund midfielder Gonzalo Castro last season.
 "He's definitely got the talent to play at a big club."

 Kabak can lay claim to outdoing Hummels and a good many other of his defensive counterparts in the goalscoring column for 2018/19.
-He tallied three strikes in just 15 appearances — a total beaten only by RB Leipzig's Willi Orban and Fortuna Düsseldorf's Kaan Ayhan, both of whom played significantly more games — and his brace in the 5-1 win over Hannover on Matchday 24 saw him overtake Hakan Calhanoglu as the youngest Turkish player to score twice in a Bundesliga game (aged 18 years, 11 months and seven days).
+He tallied three strikes in just 15 appearances — a total beaten only by RB Leipzig's Willi Orban and his compatriot at Fortuna Düsseldorf, Kaan Ayhan, both of whom played significantly more games — and his brace in the 5-1 win over Hannover on Matchday 24 saw him overtake Hakan Calhanoglu as the youngest Turkish player to score twice in a Bundesliga game (aged 18 years, 11 months and seven days).
 Only Timo Werner and Horst Köppel were younger in scoring their first doubles for Stuttgart.

 "It's incredible how worldy-wise he is for his age.
 It's astonishing.
-I see him every day and am amazed at how he mature he is," explained Stuttgart's sporting director and ex-Germany international Thomas Hitzlsperger.
+I see him every day and am amazed at how he mature he is," explained Stuttgart's current sporting director and ex-Germany international Thomas Hitzlsperger.
 "He wants to know everything; he wants to learn German right away and understand everything.
 That's the kind of attitude we need.
 He's already a role model, despite his age."

 "He's got a good head on his shoulders, he's not the kind of person to do crazy stuff," added Stuttgart captain Christian Gentner.
 "His greatest strength is how uncompromising he is in tackles."

-That courage brings with it inevitable bumps and bruises, and the odd break, such as the nose fracture and facial wound he suffered in the relegation/promotion play-off first leg against Union Berlin.
+That courage brings with it inevitable bumps and bruises, and the odd break, such as the nose fracture and facial wound he suffered in the play-off first leg against Union Berlin.
 Yet, he still lined up for the return, which sent Stuttgart down.